VB.NET Training Course

 Validate user input at the form level, and guide users through the process of finding and fixing errors.

-Module 7: Object-Oriented Programming in Visual Basic .NET
+Object-Oriented Programming in Visual Basic .NET

 - Understanding Classes